Lending Re-Imagined in 2021 with Alternative Credit Score Data and Automation

 Underwriting is another manual process due for an overhaul.
 Given that a lot of the customers’ interactions have moved to the digital space, speed has become a paramount factor.
-Over reached out to 2+ lenders (including marketplace lenders and comparison websites) when seeking a loan.
+Over 70% of the modern price-sensitive consumers reached out to 2+ lenders (including marketplace lenders and comparison websites) when seeking a loan.
 Clearly, lenders who could provide the optimal loan terms the fastest eventually closed the deal.

 Infopulse has also helped a Big 4 Audit and Consultancy Company develop a proprietary predictive analytics solution for operationalizing big data and running real-time BI scenarios on SAP HANA.
 Review the full case study.

 Modern borrowers are increasingly seeking a fast, convenient, affordable, and predominantly digital lending experience.
-Over indicate that they are comfortable with completing a lending application online; 65% have already done so – either fully or partially.
+Over 71% of borrowers indicate that they are comfortable with completing a lending application online; 65% have already done so – either fully or partially.

 Enabling remote loan applications, featuring preliminary KYC, onboarding, and data collection could help banks attract a younger cohort of well-off Millennial consumers, as well as minimize errors and redundancies during the application process.

 After implementing an automated loan origination system and improving online lending interfaces, one European bank increased its new SMB customer sign-up rates by a third and reduced the average margins by over 50%.
 In addition, they also reduced the average lending decision time from 20 days to less than 10 minutes.

 Infopulse has also helped a large Nordic bank automate its decision-making process with a web-based employee application.
 The vendor-agnostic solution significantly boosted the speed of the decision-making process, improved compliance and the quality of performed credit analyses.
 Check the complete case study.